Charles Mason (geologist): The Woodwardian Professorship

+Various writers have also alleged that the integrity of the collections which Woodward passed on, only about 30 years earlier, were compromised by Mason's actions whilst Woodwardian Professor; a letter sent by John Price, in 1756, to Alexander Catcott records that he had visited Woodward's collection in Cambridge, and that: "Dr Mason has taken it into his head to discard all the peat fossils, not allowing them to be ante-deluvian.
+His argument for this is that peat-earth is continually forming and growing at this day.
+Consequently that it by degrees in time increases and covers whatever nuts, twigs, etc are accidentally on its surface".
+Price's concern may reflect a comment written a hundred years after Mason's appointment: "This gentleman anxious, it would seem, to be useful, and not having at that day the means of increasing and improving the contents of the Museum, thought fit unfortunately to re-arrange or rather de-range the whole, and, by attempting to follow a plan proposed by Dr. Woodward in a published essay, has destroyed the integrity of the collections, and prevented that comparison with the printed catalogue which formed a great part of the value and interest of the cabinets, while they remained in their original condition and as they had come into the possession of the University.
+It cannot but be regretted that so much time and labour as seem to have been expended in this worse than useless task should not have been usefully employed in some pursuit more congenial, or at all events more innocent".

+Other academic activity

 It was Mason who made the extraordinary discovery, in the library of Trinity College, of a packet of thirty loose and tattered folio leaves, almost covered with the handwriting of Milton.
 It is thought that Mason recognised the nature of this material around 1735 and the loose-leaf sheets were bound for the first time in 1736.
 This forms what is now known as Milton's poetical notebook, or the Trinity Manuscript, which has been described as “the chief treasure of Trinity Library”.

 During his life, Mason compiled a complete map of Cambridgeshire which was later published in 1806, long after his death.

 Death

 The inscription on his tomb at St Andrew's Church, Orwell, Cambridgeshire, reads Senior Fellow of Trinity College and Woodwardian Profeſſor of Foſſils, F.R.S. and Rector of Orwell.
 Departed this life on December 18th 1770, in the 72nd year of his Age; on that basis his date of birth must have been in 1698 (or in the final few weeks of 1697) rather than the more frequently quoted 1699.